Torch Electronics: Public Perception

+Relationships with public offices

 Torch Electronics has reportedly been involved in lobbying efforts to protect its business model and prevent the passage of stricter regulations that would affect its operations.
+The company has worked with many people well connected in Missouri politics, including political consultant Gregg Keller as spokesman, Steven Tilley as lobbyist, and Todd Graves and Bob Blitz as legal representation.

-Then Missouri Attorney General Eric Schmitt returned donations from founder Steven Miltenberger and his wife Sondra Miltenberger.
+In 2021, then Missouri Attorney General Eric Schmitt returned donations from founder Steven Miltenberger and his wife Sondra Miltenberger.

 Lawyers under appointed AG Andrew Bailey's attorney general's office withdrew from a lawsuit related to Torch's slot machines with Torch contributing to Bailey's 2024 Missouri Attorney General election campaign.
 Bailey's office did not respond to questions as to why Bailey's office chose to accept the money rather than withdraw from the case.

+In 2023, concerns were raised that Torch Electronics may employ off-duty police officers to collect money from devices.
+The company declined to comment.
+Torch has been a top sponsor for the law enforcement fundraiser Guns 'n Hoses for multiple years.

+In 2024, state treasurer Vivek Malek was criticized for a partnership with Torch Electronics to place decals on gaming machines.
+Malek said the arrangement was an outcome of a private meeting arranged by Steven Tilley.
+He later agreed to remove the decals.